tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

 {% endhighlight %}
 </div>

+You may want to open the CSV file for yourself to inspect the values.
 There are fifty games in all.
-The width of each bar in your chart will be determined by the respective sales figure.
-The, however, presents a (small) problem.
-You will need to perform some mathematical calculation to scale the bars relative to the display window -- but the figures are actually stored as 'text'.
+The respective sales figure will determine the width of each bar in your chart.
+You will need to perform some mathematical calculation to scale the bars relative to the display window -- but, while the "Sales" figures appear to be numbers, they are actually stored as 'text'.
 In other words, you cannot perform mathematical operations on *string* data.
 To demonstrate, add this code to the bottom of your sketch:

 {% highlight py %}
 tetrisentry = csv[1].split('\t')